ishh97/S47_Ishita_Capstone_Sparkl/README.md

 Day 1:- Intialising GitHub Repository, adding README file for a brief introduction to the Project.

-Day 2:- Learning how to connect different applications to my app.
+Day 2:- Will add basic Backend to my application.

 Day 3:- Creating a basic UI for my application.

+Day 4:- Connecting server from the database.